My History Blog, Focussing mostly on Roman and Mediaeval Times

 I've mentioned that King Håkon V Magnusson who built Vardøhus Fortress, also built Akershus in the south and made Oslo the capital of his realm (until that time it had been Nidaros, modern Trondheim).
 While Vardøhus retains the charme of a border fort with its timber houses and grass roofs, Akershus has developed into a large fortress with mostly stone buildings, due to its strategical importance.

-I only paid it a brief visit between the arrival of the Copenhagen ferry and the departure of the train to Bergen.
-Left the luggage at the station and walked over to the place with my camera.
-The fortress is sitll military terrain but parts of it are open to public; there wasn't even any control at the entrance and when I climbed a wall I wasn't supposed to climb, I got a grin from the guard.
+The fortress is still military terrain but parts of it are open to public; there wasn't even any control at the entrance and when I climbed a wall I wasn't supposed to climb, I got a grin from the guard.
 I hope Norway can keep this sort of freedom even now.

 The inner yard of the palace and some rooms can be visited on guided tours, but I was too early for that.
 Opening times in Norway during winter season are very limited.
 The advantage is that there are few tourists around.